 However, just because you are using video, doesn’t mean that you have to choose the Video Views objective.
 For example, if you are looking to get people to click through from your video, then you should use the Traffic objective and choose video as the format for your content.

 Similarly, if you are wishing to get people to convert after they watch your video, then you should use Conversion as your objective and choose video as the format for your content.

 Use the Lead Generation objective when you want to generate leads on Facebook right within the ad and without driving traffic to your website.
 Facebook Lead Generation ads allow you to capture data such as name, email address, phone number, etc, auto-populating this information where this is already available.

-For example, Facebook will auto-populate their name, email address and perhaps even phone number (if that is a field you have chosen and they have already provided that data to Facebook as part of their profile).
-This makes it really easy for people to complete you lead form and can often result in you obtaining their best data, as most people would use their best email address as the email they use to login to Facebook.
+For example, Facebook will auto-populate their name, email address, and perhaps even phone number (if that is a field you have chosen and they have already provided that data to Facebook as part of their profile).
+This makes it really easy for people to complete your lead form and can often result in you obtaining their best data, as most people would use their best email address as the email they use to login to Facebook.

 If you are using Lead Ads, you need to use a third-party tool that integrates with Facebook and automatically takes those emails you are capturing via your Lead Ads and inputs them into the email marketing software or CRM you are using to deliver the offer you are promoting.
 You can do this within the Leads Setup section of your Publishing Tools on your Facebook Page.
 It is important that you do this, as most people will expect to receive what you are offering immediately after opting in.

 If you don’t have this integration setup you will need to go into the Forms Library within the Publishing Tools section of your Facebook Page and download any captured leads and then manually deliver them what you have promised in your ad.
 This is not an ideal user experience.